needle-mirror/com.unity.purchasing.udp/Documentation~/FAQs.md

 **- Can I tweak submissions for specific stores?**

 Yes.
-You can do that in the Publish tab; each store features an Advanced section where you can do the changes before you submit your game.
+You can do that in the Publish tab; each store features an Advanced section where you can make changes before you submit your game.

 **- Will my screenshots be compatible for all stores?**